xied100/cognitive_tests_group_4/README.md

 Double-click on the folder of the test you want to do, and you can see a list of files.

 You need to double-click on the file named "xxx_test" with the orange notebook symbol at the front.
 Then you can do the tests.

+# Please note:
+You need to take all four tests;

+Tests will only run if you accept the consent provided before the test.

+The test will be collected anonymously.

+Each test has uploaded two versions, please check the Readme file in each folder.